 The mechanics of bicycle helmets

 Helmets increase the volume of the head.
 In the event of an accident, this increases the risk of the head hitting the road.
-This study reports that helmeted riders are more than twice as likely to hit their head in an accident, with the additional impacts being to the sides.
-A 1988 study found that helmeted riders report hitting their heads seven times more often than un-helmeted riders.
 A bare head, often protected by the shoulders, provides the lowest risk of head contact in the event of an accident.
 Post-crash studies found that most helmets show impacts to the side, areas where a bare head may not have been hit.

 If the helmet hits the ground, the polystyrene tends to grab the road, then force the head to rotate more quickly.
 Those additional impacts when helmets are worn tend to generate rotational acceleration, amplified by the large volume of the head+helmet.
 This amplified rotational acceleration can cause severe brain injury.